 - Avoid waiting for NHS treatment

-- Have the peace of mind that your medical bills are taken care of
+- Have the peace of mind that your private medical bills are taken care of

 - Get your treatments done in private hospitals wherever possible